From coasters and river tables to boats and bar tops, many projects demand an epoxy resin that cures rock hard and stays that way.

 1. Hasn't Cured Long Enough

 Epoxy resin can sometimes seem bendy simply because it hasn't finished curing.
 Industrial Clear is dry to the touch after 24 hours, but it's not yet fully cured at this point and may bend.
-For a full cure, we suggest waiting a minimum of 48 hours after pouring to ensure that the resin is completely firm.
+For a full cure, we suggest waiting a minimum of at least 72 hours and up to 7 days after pouring to ensure that the resin has reached its full rock hard cure.

 2. Curing Environment Is Too Cold